 Bee pollens are mostly supplied by industries that specifically farm bees.
 They often supply these items to manufacturers of bee pollen supplements, which you can buy from the market.
 Before buying and taking bee pollen supplements, assess if you are allergic to pollens.
-You can check your sensitivity to bee pollens by taking very few granules and placing it under your tongue.
-If there are no relevant reactions within a few minutes, you can proceed with taking of the supplements in its recommended dose.
+You can check your sensitivity to bee pollens by taking very few granules and placing them under your tongue.
+If there are no relevant reactions within a few minutes, you can proceed with taking the supplements in their recommended dose.

 Bee Pollen is considered by many to be one of nature’s most powerful superfoods.
 High in protein and incredibly rich in vitamins and minerals, these tiny granules pack a punch.

 Listen to Organic Chef and Energy Coach, Jo Rushton talking about all the amazing health benefits

 of Bee Pollen plus get a tasty summer salad recipe!